Thank you for reading our post, please rate this article at the end.

 Lastly, lock the fifth wheel with a safety pin, and then you can do a pull test.

-It’s a good idea to check on things twice before you start your journey.
+It’s a good idea to double-check things before you start your journey.
 Although improbable, you don’t want to take the risks.

 Is there a checklist for hitching a fifth wheel?

 I have a checklist to ensure everything is set for your road trip.
-It is supposed to help you make no mistakes when coupling a truck and your fifth-wheel trailer.
+It is designed to help you avoid mistakes when coupling a truck to your fifth-wheel trailer.

 -

-- Bring down the height of the trailer’s kingpin box skid plate to the correct height.
+- Lower the height of the trailer’s kingpin box skid plate to the correct level.

 - Open your truck’s hatch and your hitch for connection

-- Back up your truck until the hitch and the trailer are almost touching.
+- Back up your vehicle until the hitch and the trailer are almost touching.

 - Connect the hitch and the trailer by using the kingpin.